John McKee

 Problems will exist in the Pacific until we get a professional team, says Fiji coach McKee

-McKee’s side are likely to follow suit by exiting the tournament at the pool stage, with the tough test against unbeaten Wales to come tomorrow in Oita.
+McKee’s side are likely to follow suit by exiting the tournament at the pool stage, with the tough test against unbeaten to come tomorrow in Oita.

 Fiji do appear set to finish third in Pool D and thus secure automatic qualification for the World Cup in in 2023, at the expense of Georgia.